wlsf82/latd7/README.md

 * Vagrant

 1. Git clone the project
-2. In the terminal, access config/server/provisioner/vbox
+2. In the terminal, from the project's root directory, access config/server/provisioner/vbox
-3. And run the command:
+3. And then run the below command:

 ```
 vagrant up